 emotional literacy.

 All computer equipment and internet access within the School will be subject to appropriate “parental controls” and Internet safety rules in accordance with our Online Safety Policy, which, amongst other things, will include appropriate filtering and monitoring on school devices and school networks.
-We will be careful that “over blocking” does not lead to unreasonable restrictions as to what children can be taught with regard to online teaching and safeguarding.Remote education
+We will be careful that “over blocking” does not lead to unreasonable restrictions as to what children can be taught with regard to online teaching and safeguarding.

+We will deliver the mandatory Relationships & Sex Education (RSE) and Health Education.
+We note the current Relationships Education, Relationships and Sex Education (RSE) and Health Education guidance for teaching until 31 August 2026.
+We also note the revised guidance on Relationships Education, Relationships and Sex Education (RSE) and Health Education which will come into force 1 September 2026.
+Staff will continue to challenge everyday sexism, misogyny, homophobia, ‘toxic masculinity’ and stereotypes and that pupils will learn in an age appropriate way:

+How pornography can negatively influence sexual attitudes and behaviours

+How sub-cultures, such as ‘incels’ might influence their understanding of sexual ethics

+About the prevalence of AI-generated sexual imagery and ‘deepfakes’

+The role of consent, and awareness of power dynamics

+Who they might speak to about self-harming behaviours or suicidal ideations of their self or another pupil.

+Remote education

 We understand the importance of keeping pupils, students and staff safe whilst learning remotely.
 We will reinforce in our contacts with parents and carers the importance of children being safe online.
 Parents and carers are likely to find it helpful to understand what systems our school uses to filter and monitor online use.
 It is especially important for parents and carers to be aware of what their children are being asked to do online, including the sites they are asked to access and be clear who from our school (if anyone) their child is going to be interacting with online.
 We also note the DfE guidance Safeguarding and remote education.

-HEALTHY SCHOOLS and SOUTHWARK’S WELLBEING FIRST: IMPROVING MENTAL HEALTH AND RESILIENCE IN SCHOOLS (IMHARS) PROGRAMME
+HEALTHY SCHOOLS and WELLBEING

-Name of School will work with partners to promote a whole, healthy, inclusive school approach and achieve the Healthy Schools London status as well as the local Wellbeing First: Improving Mental Health & Resilience in Schools (IMHARS) Programme award – including a focus on the curriculum as part of Personal Development (PD) - with the aim of:
+Name of School will work with partners to promote a whole, healthy, inclusive school approach and achieve the standards through the curriculum with the aim of:

 “Closing the gaps” and inequalities over time, through using the full capacity and flexibility of the curriculum to help pupils to be safe, confident, healthy, happy and active citizens